Dangerous Goods Training

 The Sub-Section 1.5 (pdf) of the IATA Dangerous Goods Regulations (DGR) details the requirements and minimum aspects that must be included in a training program.
 It is important to note that different categories of staff require different training and that it must always be commensurate with their responsibilities.

 Responsibility is placed on all parties involved in air transport, including shippers, freight forwarders, ground service providers and airlines.

 IATA offers dangerous goods training in different locations for a wide variety of cargo specialists.
 In addition, through a network of training organizations, we provide courses worldwide taught by local partners.
 These warrant that the IATA training standards are maintained while complying with local regulations.

-The IATA standards related to dangerous goods training, including instructor qualifications, are developed by the DG Training Task Force (DGTTF).
-The DGTTF is overseen by the Dangerous Goods Board (DGB), with both groups working towards improving safety and understanding of the dangerous goods requirements for air transport.
+The IATA standards related to dangerous goods training, including instructor qualifications, are developed by the DG Training Working Group (DGTWG).
+The DGTWG is overseen by the Dangerous Goods Board (DGB), with both groups working towards improving safety and understanding of the dangerous goods requirements for air transport.

 Airline and operator validation